 Pick up was at 2.30 a. m.
 Due to the fatigue and the wee hour, we were freezing like never before.
 The first two hours were torture.
 I was afraid of getting sick from the freezing cold.
-But after the breakfast at about 7 we slowly defrosted and the outer temperature began to rise.
+But after breakfast at about 7 o’clock, we slowly defrosted and the outer temperature began to rise.
 Hence, we actually appreciated the first stop which was the picturesque town of Chivay.

 Small Chivay is actually the capital of the Caylloma province in the Colca Valley.
 The city is located at an altitude of 3635 meters so you might feel a bit mountain sick.
 They say that coca tea helps.
 Well, it didn’t help me at all.
 I had to take tablets.

 Chivay has a central public square where local people showed traditional dances.
 It was cute but, honestly, it cannot get more touristy.
 I mean, who will believe that these good people have nothing better to do than dance around the fountain at 8 in the morning?